So the doctor says you have stage 0 breast cancer, and now you have lots of questions. What does that mean? Is it even really cancer?

 Should You Treat It?

 If you’re diagnosed with DCIS, your pathology report will come with a grade.
-Grade 3 is the most likely to spread; grade 1 is the least likely.
+Nuclear grade 3 is the most likely to spread; nuclear grade 1 is the least likely.
 You should also have a test to see if your cancer cells have estrogen receptors.
 (Your doctor might call this ER-positive or ER+.)
 If they do, it's a sign that your cancer might progress more slowly.

 Meanwhile, your doctor may suggest that you get genetic testing.
 It can find changes in your genes that may boost your breast cancer risk.